-- -The satisfaction of flood risk requirements, including sequential testing, as directed by the Environment Agency; - -The conservation or enhancement of the significance of heritage assets within the defined river corridor, including their settings, as applicable; - -The maintenance or enhancement of existing landscape quality within the defined river corridor
+- -The preparation of a flood risk assessment (FRA), where the type of development proposed (e.g. a café/refreshment facility) requires it.
+The FRA should be informed by flood risk modelling set out in the latest available published Strategic Flood Risk Assessment applicable to the plan area, and should demonstrate that the proposal meets the requirements (including the undertaking of a sequential test) and up to date guidance set out in the NPPF and national planning practice guidance; - -The conservation or enhancement of the significance of heritage assets within the defined river corridor, including their settings, as applicable; - -The maintenance or enhancement of existing landscape quality within the defined river corridor

-Extract from NP Proposals Map showing the extent of RC1, RC2, CF1 and N1
+Extract taken from Reg 15 Neighbourhood Plan Proposals Map showing the extent of Policy RC1 and RC2